rdchip/Temperature-24h-Raspberry-Pi/README.md

 After all library installed, is time to see the temperature graph in the big monitor.

+Download the folder MZDPI and all files from codes section.
+Keep the same file organization.
+Create a folder colled Rasberri and place all inside.

+change directory:
+$ cd Raspberri

+run the command:
+$ sudo bash temp.sh

 # Booting Up on the W 2.8" screen display

 After verifying functionality using regular monitor is time to change to 2.8" display.